-- 1. The rights and limits of students respecting freedom of speech, press and assembly shall be in accord with the First Amendment of the United States Constitution.
+- 1. The rights and limits of students respecting freedom of speech, press, and assembly shall be in accord with the First Amendment of the United States Constitution.
 Students have the right to free speech.
-However, that constitutional guarantee does not include the license to interfere with the orderly conduct of classes, to coerce others to participate in a particular mode of expression, or to violate the rights of those who disagree with a given point of view. - 2.
-There shall be established an elective and truly representative student directed government with offices open to all eligible students. - 3.
-Students, in consultation with teachers, administrators and parents, shall have the right to participate in the establishment of regulations regarding discipline. - 4.
-Students shall have the right to know the criterion used for determining academic grades. - 5.
-As outlined in the Rules of the Board of Regents, students shall not be subject to corporal punishment, except for the reasons designated by the Board of Regents. - 6.
-Students shall have the right to an education that is free from disruption. - 7.
-Students shall have the right to due process procedures in all matters pertaining to the administration of the Student Code of Conduct. - 8.
+However, that constitutional guarantee does not include the license to interfere with the orderly conduct of classes, to coerce others to participate in a particular mode of expression or to violate the rights of those who disagree with a given point of view. - 2.
+There shall be established an elective and truly representative student-directed government with offices open to all eligible students.

+- 3. Students shall have the right to know the criterion used for determining academic grades. - 4.
+Students shall have the right to an education that is free from disruption. - 5.
+Students shall have the right to due process procedures in all matters pertaining to the administration of the Student Code of Conduct. - 6.
 Students shall have the right to attend school and school functions without the fear of intimidation, bodily harm, or endangerment to their health or welfare by others.
-(See ineligibility procedure)